 - Understanding infection control policies and procedures

-You may find pharmacy tech positions in businesses like the following:
+You may find pharmacy technician positions in businesses like the following:

 - Hospitals and medical centers